 Cryptocurrency isn’t taxable if it’s bought with cash and simply held onto.
 Crypto only becomes taxable when it is sold or traded and results in increased value.

 The IRS recently made a change on Form 1040 to include cryptocurrency.
-Forms now include the question: “At any time during 2021, did you receive, sell, exchange, or otherwise dispose of any financial interest in any virtual currency?”
+Forms now include the question: “At any time during 2022, did you: (a) receive (as a reward, award, or payment for property or services); or (b) sell, exchange, gift, or otherwise dispose of a digital asset (or a financial interest in a digital asset)?”

 If your answer to the question is “yes,” you should plan on including income made from crypto on your tax return.